 Why Each Roommate Needs a Renters Insurance Policy

-You and your apartment, dorm or house mate might share living expenses, but you each need your own renters insurance policy.
-It's an investment that replaces your possessions if they're damaged, stolen or lost.
-Learn why this $15 per month policy is an important part of your living arrangement.
+You and your apartment, dorm or house mate might share living expenses, but you each need your own Renters insurance policy.
+It replaces your possessions if they're damaged, stolen or lost, and a modest monthly premium can protect you from a big financial setback.

 Be an Individual

 Whether you and your roommates are strangers, best friends or cousins, purchase separate policies.
-Most renters insurance companies won't include two or more unrelated people on a policy, so be an individual and purchase your own policy.
+Most insurers won't include two or more unrelated people on a policy, so be an individual and purchase your own Tenant Policy (Renters Insurance).

 Cover Deliberate Damage

 Maybe you and your roommate get along great until you have a big fight and he or she deliberately damages your valuables.
-If that happens and you and your roommate share a policy, you won't receive a payout to replace the damaged item.
+If that happens and you share a policy, you may not receive a payout to replace the damaged item.

 Protect Your Future Insurability